 7.3A.7 Lower-MSD requirements for inter-band CA

-A UE can report better MSD performance than the minimum requirements as specified in clause 7.3A.4, 7.3A.5 and 7.3A.6 by lowerMSD-r18 capability, except that the reporting for MSD caused by IMD with order higher than 5, IMD of UL intra-band CA or triple-beat is not supported in this release of the specification.
+A UE can report better MSD performance than the minimum requirements as specified in clause 7.3A.4, 7.3A.5, 7.3A.6, 7.3A.2.3.1 and in clause 7.3A.2.3.2 by lowerMSD-r18 capability, except that the reporting for MSD caused by IMD with order higher than 5, IMD of UL intra-band CA or triple-beat is not supported in this release of the specification.
 The MSD performance after improvement is categorized into different lower-MSD capability classes, which are defined in Table 7.3A.7-1.

 Table 7.3A.7-1: Lower-MSD capability classes